From Prototypes to Sparse ECG Explanations: SHAP-Driven Counterfactuals for Multivariate Time-Series Multi-class Classification: From SHAP-derived Rules to Sparse ECG Explanations

 \subsubsection{Sparsity Optimization}

-The aligned prototype serves as an initial counterfactual, but it differs from the query at every time point.
+The aligned prototype serves as an initial counterfactual, but since it originates from a different patient recording, it inherently differs from the query at nearly every time point despite temporal alignment.
 To enhance interpretability and identify the minimal changes required for class transition, we apply sparsity optimization: